Property Tax Issues for Construction Work In Progress: Minimizing Property Tax on CWIP

 Recording of a 110-minute CPE webinar with Q&A

-This CPE webinar will provide corporate tax professionals and advisers with a practical guide to the various state property tax approaches to assessments and reporting valuation on partially complete, WIP and unoccupied real estate properties.
+This CPE course will provide corporate tax professionals and advisers with a practical guide to the various state property tax approaches to assessments and reporting valuation on partially complete, WIP and unoccupied real estate properties.

 The panel will detail the various approaches key states take to valuation and imposition of property tax on work-in-progress properties, and identify key opportunities to leverage and traps to avoid in reporting property tax and challenging assessments.